 From now on the wilderness adventure starts in earnest as we head north into even more sparsely inhabited area.
 Driving all day crossing rugged terrain of vast Nemegt valley for about 200 km!
-Stop for Saxaul Sparrow, Southern Grey shrike, Asian desert warbler and Mongolian Ground Jay (if not already seen) and White Cave (including a Lesser Kestrel colony).
-During the next few days we will visit the Valley of Lakes in the Central Asian internal drainage basin.
+Stop for Saxaul Sparrow, Southern Grey shrike, Asian desert warbler and Mongolian Ground Jay (if not already seen) and White Cave (including a Lesser Kestrel colony).During the next few days we will visit the Valley of Lakes in the Central Asian internal drainage basin.
 The site is designated as a Ramsar site with a chain of four saline and middle sized semi desert lakes (Boon Tsagaan and Orog) at the foot of the Gobi Altai, ranging from 1100m to 1235m in altitude.
 Arriving Orog lake early evening and setting up the camp at the northern foothill optional birding at the eastern shore is available.
-(Tent camp; B, L, D)

-DAY 8, JUNE 9 OROG LAKE
+(Tent camp; B, L, D) DAY 8, JUNE 9 OROG LAKE

-We will spend a full day birding at Ikh Bogd Mountain which is the highest mountain in the range of the Gobi Altai Mountains and is worshiped by local people.
-The highest peak is 3,957m.
-It is the giant mountain formations coming up almost vertically out of the middle of the Gobi steppe.
-The landscape is steep slopes, rounded mountain tops, flooded valleys, barren and rocky terrain with only little vegetation.
-The scenery is set for a beautiful walk up to the ridge as the car could not take us higher.

-If we missed Altai Snowcock in Zuun Saikhan mountain here's the another good chance to search for it and some other high mountain specialties.
-In the morning climb up higher elevation to search for high mountain specialists such as Lammergeier, Himalayan Griffon, Altai Snowcock, White-winged Snowfinch, Grey-necked Bunting, Altai accentor, Alpine accentor, Guldenstadt's Redstart, Brandt's mountain finch, Plain mountain finch, Chukar and Mongolian finch.
-For one of the rarest and globally threatened bird species White-throated bushchat, alpine meadows, rocky ridges, and boulders in the high mountains of central and western Mongolia remained as a only breeding ground.
-Very few birdwatchers have ever observed it on its breeding grounds.
-We might have a chance to spot impressive Siberian Ibex and Argali (wild sheep) in this remote area.
-From the ridge of these mountains we see the great dry open spaces of the Gobi to the south.Camping at the foothill of Ikh Bogd Mountain.
-In the evening we will head norththrough a spectacular gorge and descend towards Orog lake again.
+We will spend a full day birding at Ikh Bogd Mountain, the highest peak in the Gobi Altai Mountains, revered by locals.
+The peak rises to 3,957 meters, with giant formations emerging almost vertically from the Gobi steppe.
+The landscape features steep slopes, rounded tops, flooded valleys, and rocky terrain with sparse vegetation, providing a stunning setting for our hike up to the ridge, beyond the reach of our vehicle.
+If we missed the Altai Snowcock in the Zuun Saikhan mountains, Ikh Bogd offers another excellent opportunity to find it and other high mountain specialties.
+In the morning, we'll climb to higher elevations to search for Lammergeier, Himalayan Griffon, Altai Snowcock, White-winged Snowfinch, Grey-necked Bunting, Altai Accentor, Alpine Accentor, Guldenstadt's Redstart, Brandt's Mountain Finch, Plain Mountain Finch, Chukar, and Mongolian Finch.We'll also be on the lookout for the White-throated Bushchat, one of the rarest and globally threatened bird species, which breeds only in the high mountains of central and western Mongolia.
+Few birdwatchers have observed this species in its breeding grounds, making this a potentially unique sighting.
+Additionally, we might spot impressive Siberian Ibex and Argali (wild sheep) in this remote area.
+From the ridge, we'll enjoy views of the expansive Gobi Desert to the south.
+We'll camp at the foothill of Ikh Bogd Mountain and, in the evening, head north through a spectacular gorge, descending towards Orog Lake.
 (Tent camp; B, L, D)